godsgood33/php-db/docs/DBWhere.rst

 - closeParen = false
     - To decide to end the clause with a closing paren
 - caseInsensitive = false
-    - To decide to make the question case case insensitive
+    - To decide to make the field case insensitive
     - ``LOWER(`name`) = LOWER('FRANK')``

 ``DBWhere($field = null, $value = null, $operator = '=')``